 Topographic Survey

-Topographic Survey and Boundary Plan of Survey can be merged onto one plan or shown on separate plans.
-It must be recent and accurately reflecting the existing property.
+The Topographic Survey and Boundary Plan of Survey can be merged into one plan or shown on separate plans.
+It must be recent and accurately reflect the existing property.

 Scale

-• Location of all vegetation, watercourses, natural features, artificial features; including municipal appurtenances and paved areas on or adjacent to the site
+- Location of all vegetation, watercourses, natural features, and artificial features; including municipal appurtenances and paved areas on or adjacent to the site

 Transportation Impact Study (TIS)